 2.2.2.4 No Open Containers or Chemical Pouring at the Starting Line.
-No open containers or pouring of chemicals with an NFPA rating of 2 or more is permitted at the starting line.
-For mixing chemicals to start a reaction, it is suggested that a small holding tank with a valve or a syringe be provided on your vehicle to add the chemical at the starting line.
+No open containers or pouring of chemicals is permitted at the starting line.
+Chemicals added at the starting line must be administered by a syringe.
 Note that NO detached syringes are allowed at the starting line.
-If you elect to use a syringe to start your reaction, it must be securely fixed to the vehicle and properly covered when carried to the starting line.
-Students will not be allowed to carry a syringe with chemicals in it detached from the car to the starting line.
-The chemical is added either by pushing on the syringe, or by gravity flow through the valve.
+If you elect to use a syringe to add a chemical at the starting line, it must be securely fixed to the vehicle and properly covered when carried to the starting line.
+Students will not be allowed to carry a detached syringe containing chemicals to the starting line, nor can a detached empty or partially full syringe be carried away from the start line.
+The chemical can be added either by pushing on the syringe, or by gravity flow through the valve.
 All containers, syringes, packets, etc. brought to the starting line must be properly labeled.
 All containers must have a secure lid and must be properly managed to prevent spillage.
+This is including the container that will carry the water load on the vehicle.

 2.2.2.5 No Regulated Chemicals.
 A number of chemicals are listed by OSHA as a special hazard.
-The handling of these chemicals is outside the scope of the management systems available during the Chem-E-Car Competition[®].
+The handling of these chemicals is outside the scope of the management systems available during the Chem-E-Car Competition®.
 OSHA has a special regulation for each chemical.
 See www.osha.gov for details.
-Due to the hazards involved no chemical listed as regulated by OSHA will be allowed on any vehicle participating in the competition.
+Due to the hazards involved, no chemicals regulated by OSHA will be allowed on any vehicle participating in the competition.